 - This plot shows the current ranking of the Let's Encrypt Certification Authority compared to other players.
 Noticeable: Both Let's Encrypt and IdenTrust are used more in the low-traffic area.
 Source: https://w3techs.com/technologies/details/sc-letsencrypt/all/all

 Conclusion: Let's Encrypt still has huge potential in my opinion

-For a look into the crystal ball, it is not so much the data on the sites with SSL certificate that is interesting, but rather the sites that do not yet have an SSL certificate.
-According to w3techs, this is 30.8 percent of sites .
-While the reasons for not having an SSL certificate are not broken down for these sites - for a good percentage of them, I think the cost combined with the technical hurdles are likely to be the main obstacles.
+For a look into the crystal ball, it is not so much the data on the pages with SSL certificates that is interesting, but rather the pages that do not yet have an SSL certificate.
+According to w3techs, this is 30.8 percent of the pages.
+While the reasons for not having an SSL certificate are not broken down for these sites - for a good percentage of them, however, I think the costs in combination with the technical hurdles are likely to be the main obstacles.

-Both are now greatly simplified by Let's Encrypt and its integration into user interfaces, e.g. in the dashboards of hosting providers.
+Both are now greatly simplified by Let's Encrypt and its integration into user interfaces, for example in the dashboards of hosting providers.
 The more familiar the Californian initiative becomes, the smaller the number of sites that do not have an SSL certificate is likely to become.

-So far, it seems that Let's Encrypt has not yet managed to transition into exponential growth.
-This could change in 2017, when Chrome starts to mark websites without HTTPS.
-Also, the behavior of other browser vendors on this matter will have an impact going forward.
-However, the development that Let's Encrypt has initiated is to be welcomed in any case, both for the site operators and for the hosting providers.
+So far, it seems that Let's Encrypt has not yet managed the transition to exponential growth.
+This could change in 2017 when Chrome begins to mark websites without HTTPS.
+The behaviour of other browser manufacturers in this matter will also have an influence on further development.
+However, the development that Let's Encrypt has initiated is to be welcomed in any case, both for the website operators and for the hosting providers.